pgRouting/pgrouting/doc/src/tutorial/tutorial.rst

     * How to use other tools to view your graph and route
     * How to create a web app

-How to create a database to use for our project
+How to create a database
 -------------------------------------------------------------------------------

 The first thing we need to do is create a database and load pgrouting in